To Move A Mountain

 March 12, 1924

 Upper Carr Fork -- After the main B&G 'A' Level bridge at the mouth of the canyon was completed in 1911, the first railroad bridges across Carr Fork (the 'J' and 'L' steel bridges), were completed in 1924, after Utah-Apex Mining company granted surface rights on the north side of Carr Fork, to Utah Copper to serve as dumping grounds.
 The initial rights to build railroad tracks were granted in March 1, 1924, and subsequent surface rights for dumping grounds were granted on March 12, 1924.
-I suspect construction of the , started soon after.
+Construction of the 'J' and'L' Dump lines along the north slope of Carr Fork started soon after.
 (Kennecott engineering department documents)

 June 16, 1924